 Figure 18: RAAF Williamtown Approach room SURAD PPI.
 North is at the top of the PPI.
 The compass rose on the circumference displays bearing in 10° increments with 5° markings in between.
 10NM spaced rings are displayed to determine target range whilst airspace boundary markings and reporting points (small triangles) are also displayed.
-To the north-west from around 43NM are the permanent echo terrain returns of the Barrington Tops (Photo: H. Howard c.1983).
+To the north-west from around 43NM are the Barrington Tops permanent echo terrain returns (Photo: H. Howard c.1983).